|Birth: ||Dec. 17, 1826|

-John Vawter Storey was a native of Jennings Co., IN.
+John Vawter Storey was a native of Jennings Co., Indiana.
 As a young man, he had attended the public schools and learned the saddler's trade, at which he worked for a short time after finishing his apprenticeship.
 He then traded his saddlery shop for a half interest in a drug store in Vernon, where he continued to live for five years.
 In 1853, he moved to Columbus and continued his drug business until 1871 when he retired from active business life.
 He continued to hold large interests and investments.
 He served for several years as treasurer of the school board of Columbus.
 During that time, a local bank failed, and the schools' accounts there were jeopardized.
 Mr. Storey's efforts finally recovered the schools' money.
 In the meantime, he had privately financed the local schools for two full terms, until their resources could be restored.

 Mr. Storey married his cousin, Mary Jane Storey, Nov.
 15, 1846, in Jennings Co.
 Their first child, Martha Jane, was born in Kentucky; the next two, William and Ezra were born at Vernon.
-Frank, Cora and Charles were all born in Columbus.
-About 1861, he engaged contractor James Perkinson to build a fine brick home at 506 Fifth Street, in which his family would live for many decades.
+Cora, Frank, and Charles were all born in Columbus.
+About 1861, Mr. Storey engaged contractor James Perkinson to build a fine brick home at 506 Fifth Street, in which his family would live for many decades.
 This structure later housed the local Boys Club, and several other enterprises.
 In May 1973, after extensive renovation, it was dedicated as the Columbus Visitors' Center.